 iShares Core S&P 500 Index ETF (XUS) and iShares Core S&P 500 Index ETF (CAD- Hedged) (XSP) are two other all-equity ETFs from Blackrock Canada’s family of ETFs.

 The only difference between the two is that XSP is hedged against currency risk, while XUS is not.

 Both of them trade in CAD on the TSX and invest in U.S. companies by tracking the S&P 500 index.

-At an MER of just 0.10%, XUS and XSP have lower cost than XEQT.
+At an MER of just 0.08 and 0.09%, XUS and XSP have a lower cost than XEQT.
 But they are less diversified funds with 100% of their assets invested in the U.S.

 Another alternative to XEQT is investing through a robo-advisory service.

 Robo-advisors help you build a hands-off diversified portfolio with little money.
 By investing in XEQT, you’re actually doing the same thing but with BlackRock Canada as the portfolio manager.

 With both options, you invest your funds in a portfolio of stocks that is regularly rebalanced and its asset allocation brought back to your target.

 But there are differences in the total cost you’ll pay for both options.